georgehwho/dotfiles/README.md

-# dotfiles
+# George's Dotfiles
-Aliases I like to use
+Aliases I currently like to use